Deals with Our Devils: Ratings

 In the United States the episode received a 0.8/3 percent share among adults between the ages of 18 and 49, meaning that it was seen by 0.8 percent of all households, and 3 percent of all of those watching television at the time of the broadcast.
 It was watched by 2.41 million viewers.
 Within a week of its release, "Deals with Our Devils" had been watched by 4.63 million U.S. viewers, above the season average of 4.22 million.

 Accolades

-The episode was nominated for best Dialogue/ADR in Television – Short Form at the 64th Golden Reel Awards.
+The episode was nominated for Best Sound Editing – Short Form Dialogue and ADR in Television at the 64th Golden Reel Awards but lost to the Penny Dreadful episode "Ebb Tide".